boostorg/hof/doc/src/point_free.md

 Point-free style programming
 ============================

-[Point-free style](https://en.wikipedia.org/wiki/Tacit_programming) programing(or tacit programming) is a style where the arguments to the function are not explicity defined.
+[Point-free style](https://en.wikipedia.org/wiki/Tacit_programming) programming(or tacit programming) is a style where the arguments to the function are not explicitly defined.
 Rather, the function is defined as the composition of other functions where function adaptors manipulate the function arguments.
 The advantage of using point-free style in C++ is the template machinery involved with function arguments can be avoided.

 Variadic print
 --------------